Drive (For Daddy Gene): Critical reception

 Chuck Taylor, of Billboard magazine reviewed the song favorably saying that it's "a heartfelt lyric that allows listeners to share a stroll down memory lane with Jackson and appreciate a kinder, simpler time".
 Taylor also says that Jackson delivers the song with "the same honesty, integrity, and emotional warmth that has always made listeners powerfully connect to his work".

+In 2024, Rolling Stone ranked the song at #52 on its 200 Greatest Country Songs of All Time ranking.

 Music video

 The music video, directed by Steven Goldmann and animated by The Illusion Factory, follows the plot of the story by showing scenes of a boy and his father driving around in a speedboat and later in his truck.
-The scene for the final verse shows Jackson driving around in a Jeep with his three daughters.
+The scene for the final verse shows Jackson driving around in a Ford Bronco, not a Jeep as the lyrics state, with his three daughters.
 The whole video is presented as animated pictures in a story coming to life out of a book.
 The music video was nominated for Music Video of the Year in the top award shows and won the award for Best Music Video in the Country Music Awards.